phpmyadmin/phpmyadmin/doc/faq.rst

 -----------------------------------------------------------------

 You can use :term:`CSV` for Microsoft Excel, which works out of the box.

+.. versionchanged:: 3.4.5
     Since phpMyAdmin 3.4.5 support for direct export to Microsoft Excel version 97 and newer was dropped.

 .. _faq6_24: